phnx-im/docs/src/threat_model/qualitative/metadata.md

 On the QS, the SA can observe all user pseudonyms and their associated client pseudonyms.
 Note that these pseudonyms are not linked to any aliases, client- or user identities.

-For each client pseudonym the SA can see pre-published key material (add packages) and queues.
-The SA can thus also see the number of messages in each queue, but not their content due to at-rest encryption.
+The SA can see pre-published key material (add packages) and queues for each client pseudonym.
+The SA can therefore also see the number of messages in each queue, but not their content due to at-rest encryption.

 ## Continuous monitoring adversaries